Home. It’s more than a place—it’s the feeling of being somewhere you belong. If where you live doesn’t feel like home, maybe we can help.

 We are here to help you every step along your way to homeownership.
 The application process goes like this:

-- Our staff will contact you to set up an informational meeting and give you the full application.
+- Once the application session is open our staff will contact you to set up an informational meeting and give you the full application.

 - After meeting with our staff, you will complete your application and send it back to us.
 There is usually a back and forth process of getting all your information correctly entered on the application.